tdwg/website/conferences/2024/index.md

 ## Organized Sessions

-A general call for proposals of sessions (e.g., symposia, panels, workshops) was distributed in January 2024 (deadline 16 February).
-The proposed sessions were categorized and reviewed by the Program Committee and [posted on the conference website](/conferences/2024/sessions/) in advance of the call for abstracts.
+The call for session proposals (e.g., symposia, panels, workshops) was distributed in early January 2024 and closed 16 February.
+Proposals for sessions were reviewed by the Program Committee and more than 35 sessions (mostly symoposia) were provisionally accepted.
+See the session descriptions on our [Sessions page](/conferences/2024/sessions/).

 ## Call for abstracts